Spring Cloud Gateway

 You can see the unified login platform of Casdoor.

-After successful login, it will jump to the main interface.
-Then you can click any button.
+After a successful login, you will be redirected to the main interface.
+Now you can click any button.

 What's more